hkamran80/media/README.md

 # Media Programs
 ## What are "Media Programs"?
 Media programs are programs related to media in any way, such as a metadata adding program (coming soon!).
+If you want to improve **any** programs in this repository, make a pull request!

 ## [Files](https://github.com/hkamran80/media_programs/wiki/Files)